sophmrtn/sophmrtn.github.io/_outreach/public-engagement.md

 ---
-title: "Public Engagements"
+title: "Public Engagement"
-excerpt: "A list of organisational and public-facing events."
+excerpt: "A list of public-facing events and featured-in articles."
 collection: outreach
 ---